 The most common types of cancer are breast cancer, lung cancer, prostate cancer, bowel cancer and skin cancer.
 Each type presents differently and requires different treatments based on your individual needs.
-Breast cancer affects the mammary glands of women, while lung cancer affects the lungs and airways.
+Breast cancer affects the mammary glands, while lung cancer affects the lungs and airways.
 Prostate cancer is a malignant tumour that forms in the prostate gland of men.
 Bowel cancer affects the upper gastro-intestinal (GI) tract such as oesophagus and stomach, or the lower GI tract such as colon and rectum.
 Finally, skin cancer usually appears as unusual moles or growths on the surface of the skin.
 As well as these five common types, there are many other forms of this disease that can affect any part of the body.

 At Blackrock Health, our three hospitals have a history of providing fast and easy access to extensive diagnostic facilities and expert medical or surgical care for patients with cancer.
 We have invested heavily, both in technology, and in an expert oncology team.
 This ensures that we can deliver cancer care, tailored to the needs of each individual patient.
 Our expert consultants and dedicated multidisciplinary teams are here for you.
 We aim to provide the most comprehensive and compassionate treatment possible in your cancer journey.
 We are committed to the highest standards of care and have earned a reputation as one of the leaders in the field of private oncology care in Ireland.